Introduction to Service Design

 - Recognize essential characteristics of services.

-- Describe the role of digitalization in services.
+- Critically reflect on the role of digitalization in services.

 - Identify and analyze elements of service ecosystems.